BryanVanWinnendael/Zap/README.md

 This includes following features:
   - load all disks and keep in cache
-  - search for file/folder in all disks
+  - search for a file/folder in all disks
   - quickly go (zap) to the location of the file/folder
   - keep the 10 recent zaps for a quick access
   - light/dark mode
-  - keep the searched files/folder to swtich between results
+  - keep the searched files/folder to switch between results

 ## Dev Setup/Installation
 ### Prerequisites